parallelchain-io/parallelchain-docs/docs/getting_started/prepare_env.md

 This password is only used by the CLI, and **NOT** associated with the blockchain.
 It is used for encryption and decryption of your keypairs so that the keypairs are stored in your computer more securely.

-## Setting endpoint interacting with Parallelchain
+## Setting Endpoint Interacting with Parallelchain
+---

 After installation of `pchain_client`, you had to update the Mainnet / Testnet endpoint to communicate with the Mainnet / Testnet.